 You can stop packet capture at the command line with the analyzer stop command.
 To stop packet capture from the command line:

-Log into the TX54 command line as a user with Admin access.
 Depending on your device configuration, you may be presented with an Access selection menu.
 Type admin to access the Admin CLI.